 ASPIRE Design Challenges

 The goal of the 2018 NCATS ASPIRE Design Challenges is to generate innovative and catalytic approaches toward solving the opioid crisis through the development of next-generation addiction-free analgesics with new chemistries, data-mining, and analytical tools and technologies, as well as biological assays that can revolutionize discovery, development, and preclinical testing of new and safer treatments for pain, opioid use disorder (OUD), and overdose.
-Read more about the 2018 NCATS ASPIRE Design Challenge Winners.
+Read more about the 2018 NCATS ASPIRE Design Challenge Winners and 2020 NCATS ASPIRE Reduction-to-Practice Challenge.

 Tissue Chips to Model Nociception, Addiction, and Overdose